-Disciplinary actions
+Disciplinary Authority

-1. Coaches running a scheduled practice have authority to direct all of the activities of the participants in that practice.
-The senior coach present at a practice has authority to dismiss a participant from that practice.

-2. All Coaches and Club Officers have authority to order any participant to immediately cease an activity that they judge to present a real risk of injury or property damage or is a flagrant violation of the Rules.

-3. All Coaches and Club Officers have authority to request the immediate suspension of a participant.
-Such requests shall be made to the President.
-The President may then convene a three member Disciplinary Board consisting of the President and two major Club Officers, other than the person requesting the suspension.
-A unanimous vote by the Disciplinary Board is required to impose a suspension.
-Suspensions may be appealed to the Board of Trustees.

-4. The Board of Trustees may impose disciplinary measures up to and including termination of membership, participation and/or employment.
+- 1. Coaches running a scheduled practice have authority to direct all of the activities of the participants in that practice.
+The senior coach present at a practice has authority to dismiss a participant from that practice. - 2.
+All Coaches and Club Officers have authority to order any participant to immediately cease an activity that they judge to present a real risk of injury or property damage or is a flagrant violation of the Rules. - 3.
+All Coaches, Club Officers and Members have authority to request disciplinary action up to and including the immediate suspension of a participant.
+Such requests shall be made to the Club President.
+The President may decide to then convene a three member Disciplinary Board consisting of the President and two major Club Officers, other than the person requesting the suspension.
+A unanimous vote by the Disciplinary Board is required to impose any disciplinary action. - 4.
+All disciplinary decisions by the President or Disciplinary Board may be appealed to the Board of Trustees. - 5.
+All disciplinary decisions by the President or Disciplinary Board must be reported to the Board of Trustees. - 6.
+The Board of Trustees may impose disciplinary measures up to and including termination of membership, participation and/or employment.